Cox Family History -- Onslow County, North Carolina

 Reuben Crispus Cox purchased the farm in the 1960's after Arthur's death and Mary's stroke rendered her totally disabled and unable to communicate except by body signals.

-Joe, Annie Mae, Woodrow, Burma Dell, Julia Grace and Esther in 1987
+Joe, Annie Mae, Woodrow, Burma Dell, Julia

 (Hugh was not present in the photo).